robotics-4-all/device-app-manager/README.md

 # device-app-manager
-Component for remotely deploying Applications on Things
+Component for remotely deploying Applications on Edge Devices.

 ## Features